utkarshtewari/Test-Payment-Service/README.md

 *

 ## <a name="event-scourcing"></a> Event Sourcing
-* Event Sourcing is architecture pattern that reperesents state as series of events.
+* Event Sourcing is architecture pattern that represents state as series of events.

-## <a name="cqrs"></a> Command Query Responsibility Separation
+## <a name="cqrs"></a> Command Query Responsibility Segregation
 *

 ## Using the Application